All Episodes

 Each one of them won an election.

-And so you need you can't order them.
+And so you can't order them.

 Presidents can order cabinets because they can fire them.

-These guys can fire you, as McCarthy learned recently to my deep sadness, because he's a great human being, uh and I think was on the way to becoming a great speaker.
+These guys can fire you, as McCarthy learned recently to my deep sadness, because he's a great human being, and I think was on the way to becoming a great speaker.

-So you gotta listen every day.
+So you got to listen every day.

 It's also true of the country.